Google have removed webmaster Authorship markup from the search engines results pages.

 The site already does very well in the search engines, generating thousands of orders.
 But now previously unaware potential customers are being funneled to online sales landing pages via the printed leaflets.

 Writing a business plan is an activity some of us absolutely swear by while others detest it.
-A bank manager, crowd funding collective or group of investors will want to see evidence of careful thought and consideration before investing hard cash in a business.
+But a bank manager, crowd funding community or group of investors will want to see evidence of your own strategies before investing hard cash in a business.

 On the other hand, a keen first time entrepreneur with nothing holding him or her back will prefer action over analysis.

-Whichever camp you fall into, it is prudent to dedicate some time to seriously deciding what you want to achieve and how you’re going to do it.
+Whichever camp you fall into, it is good to dedicate some time to seriously deciding what you want to achieve and how you’re going to do it.

 Last week I saw a trailer for the 2013 series of The Apprentice on the BBC.
 The contrived comedy and pretentious style caused me to briefly resemble Lord Sugar shown here above looking characteristically sour.
 I knew I was witnessing what heralds another 12 episodes of car crash television.